Central boys defeat Stevens 42-40 - NewsBreak

 Four-legged friend is appointed as therapy K9

 RAPID CITY, S.D.
-(KEVN) - Pennington County might have sworn in a new sheriff on Tuesday, but a four-legged member of the team took the spotlight at the ceremony.
+(KOTA) - Pennington County might have sworn in a new sheriff Tuesday, but a four-legged member of the team took the spotlight at the ceremony.
 Harley the dog was appointed by Sheriff Brian Mueller as the therapy K9 for the Pennington County Sheriff’s Office.
-Harley...
+Harley promised...

 Rapid City Common Council kills proposed TikTok Ban